 Powerful medications like Prednisolone, and therefore Temaril P, will always come with their own share of side effects.
 It’s important we look past these, as failure to treat this sorts of conditions is very likely to leave our dogs in more discomfort than Temaril P could ever cause them to feel.
 If in doubt, always speak to your veterinarian about your concerns.

-Has a vet prescribed this drug for your dog?
+Has a veterinarian prescribed this drug for your dog?
 Did they find it helpful?
 We’d love to hear about your experiences in the comments below.

 References and Further Reading